 Nap and sleep patterns change so quickly in the first 3 to 4 years of a child’s life.
 Napping and bedtimes give us a different sense of structure to our days, and this can interfere with what we long for from the warmer months.
 Finding creative ways to navigate these changes helps to ensure that children get the rest they need but parents get the experiences to thrive themselves.

-Here are 7 tips to help navigate summer sleep:
+Here are 7 tips to help navigate summer sleep with kids:

 When the weather got nicer and my kids were still taking multiple naps a day, I used outdoor naps for at least one of their naps.
 This was often a combination of carriers, strollers, and tents or pack and plays.